glossoverse/kalahim/Kalahim.md

 | approximant | w      | l      | j       |       |         |
 | trill       |        | r      |         |       |         |

+* /w/ is found only as the second member of consonant clusters

 Vowels:

 |      | front | central | back |